dambott/coralogix_demo/README.md

 The included OpenTelemetry Collector configuration has some modifications from the default otel-integration `values.yaml`.

+By default, the OpenTelemetry Demo is deployed into a namespace called `astronomy-demo` as is the OTEL Integration aka otel collector.
 ### Coralogix - NOT YET IMPLEMENTED
-By default, the OpenTelemetry Demo is deployed into a namespace called `astronomy-demo` and the OTEL Integration daemonset is deployed into a namespace called `monitoring`.

-### Coralogix - NOT YET IMPLEMENTED

-The Coralogix folder contains the Terraform code to configure the Coralogix Team that the telemetry data from the cluster is being shipped to.
+The helm folder configures the Coralogix Team information for sending telemetry to Coralogix

 ## Getting Started